quicwg/multipath/draft-ietf-quic-multipath.md

 ## Path Closure

-In this example, the client detects the network environment change (client's 4G/Wi-Fi is turned off, Wi-Fi signal is fading to a threshold, or the quality of RTT or loss rate is becoming worse) and wants to close the initial path.
+In this example, the client detects a network environment change (client's 4G/Wi-Fi is turned off, Wi-Fi signal is fading below a threshold, or the quality of RTT or loss rate is becoming worse) and wants to close an existing path.

 {{fig-example-path-close1}} illustrates an example of path closing.
 For the first path, the server's 1-RTT packets use DCID C1, which has a path identifier of 1; the